amerlo94/awesome-phd/README.md

 Contributions are welcome.
 Add links through pull requests or create an issue to start a discussion.

-It's always been sad to see a service shutdown, a blog stopped or an article been moved.
+It's always been sad to see a service shutdown, a blog stopped, or an article been moved.
 Here is the list where we gather these things [Archived](ARCHIVED.md).

 ## Contents